rpdistiso/launchiine-gga/README.md

 Then build via `make`.

+Note: You must build libgui from `src/libgui` in this repository, this is required for building with Docker and DevKitPro

 ## Building using the Dockerfile
-Note: You must build libgui from `src/libgui` in this repository

 It's possible to use a docker image for building.
 This way you don't need anything installed on your host system.

 ```